Bobcat RISE

 Our Students

-In addition to taking traditional courses, Bobcat RISE students will receive support sessions focusing on adjusting to college life, financial literacy, self-advocacy, self-determination, independent living skills, and career development.
+In addition to taking traditional courses, Bobcat RISE students receive support sessions focusing on adjusting to college life, financial literacy, self-advocacy, self-determination, independent living skills, and career development.

 Prospective Students

-Admitted students will have exited high school.
-At Bobcat RISE, program staff and advisors will use person-centered planning to help students to self-select interdisciplinary courses related to their individualized interests and career goals.
-Enrolled students will have options for fully integrated living with other TXST students through a partnership with American Campus Communities.
+Admitted students have exited high school.
+At Bobcat RISE, program staff and advisors use person-centered planning to help students to self-select interdisciplinary courses related to their individualized interests and career goals.
+Enrolled students have options for fully integrated living with other TXST students through a partnership with American Campus Communities.

 Students Walking In Quad